 Within M25 and over 100 miles price on application

 Kubus 3m x 2.5m: Contemporary log cabin 2.5m high

 Our Kubus Log Cabin is a premium quality garden building and offers a light and airy contemporary space in which to work, rest or play.
 This popular building makes the ideal sized garden office or studio for the smaller garden.

 This superb quality log cabin is manufactured from heavy duty 45mm timber, and is double glazed as standard.
 With insulation to the roof & floor, the building is temperature controlled all year round.
-All our log cabins are manufactured from high quality, Northern European Pine, slow grown in managed forests, making them very eco-friendly & importantly, built to last a lifetime.
+All our log cabins are manufactured from high quality, Northern European Spruce, slow grown in managed forests, making them very eco-friendly & importantly, built to last a lifetime.

 Why not opt for a green sedum roof, a popular option, for both insulation & eco-friendliness?
 Our Green roofs offer great insulation properties.
 A green roof also absorbs rainwater and, importantly, attracts beneficial wildlife such as butterfiles, ladybirds & bees.